 In many cases, an ad can convince them to buy now.
 It can even steal a would-be sale from a competitor.

-You might wonder what is digital advertising without search advertising?
+You might wonder what is digital media advertising without search advertising?
 Many people think search-based advertising like Google Ads (formerly AdWords) is digital advertising.
 But it’s only one of many digital advertising platforms you have to choose from.